domenicozambella/creche/README.md

    * Ultraproducts
    * The compactness theorem
    * Finite axiomatizability
-   * Realization of types and upword Löwenheim-Skolem
+   * Realization of types and upward Löwenheim-Skolem
 *  **Types and morphisms**
    * Semilattices and filters
    * Distributive lattices and prime filters